th-we/deskflow-wiki/Translate.md

 The `<installPrefix>` for linux is usually
  - `/usr` Most system installed packages
- - `/var/app/org.deskflow.Deskflow/data` Flatpaks,  that are System installed
+ - `/var/app/org.deskflow.Deskflow/data` Flatpak, System installed
- - `~/.var/app/org.deskflow.Deskflow/data` (User installed)
+ - `~/.var/app/org.deskflow.Deskflow/data` Flatpak, User installed

 After copying the new file you should be able to see the language next time you enter the settings screen.